-Chapter 10 - Relocation and Involuntary Displacement
+Chapter 11 - Relocation and Involuntary Displacement

-All existing developments applying for Minnesota Housing HTC or financing for rehabilitation activities must submit a Relocation Plan that addresses both temporary relocation (including in-place displacement) and permanent displacement.
-Minnesota Housing has created the principles identified within this document that should be considered for all rehabilitation proposals that will include any temporary relocation.
+All existing developments applying for Minnesota Housing HTC or financing for rehabilitation activities must submit a Relocation Plan that addresses both temporary relocation (including inplace displacement) and permanent displacement.
+Minnesota Housing has created the principles identified within this guide that should be considered for all rehabilitation proposals that will include any temporary relocation.
 These principles do not apply to servicing requests on existing loans.